iorodeo/cheapstat/README.txt

-CheapStat is an open source potentiostat originally designed by Aaron Rowe, Andrew Bonham, Kevin Plaxco and colleagues at University of Califonia Santa Barbara (UCSB).
+CheapStat is an open source potentiostat originally designed by Aaron Rowe, Andrew Bonham, Michael Zimmer, Kevin Plaxco and colleagues at University of Califonia Santa Barbara (UCSB).
 The original design files can be found here http://web.chem.ucsb.edu/~kwp/cheapstat/